kstenerud/concise-encoding/ce-structure.md

 ### Resource Identifier

-A resource identifier is a text-based universally unique identifier that can be resolved by a machine.
-The most common kinds of resource identifiers are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
-Validation of a resource ID is done according to its kind.
-If not specified by a schema, the configured default kind is assumed.
+A resource identifier is a text-based universally unique identifier that can be resolved by a machine to point to a resource.
+Resource identifier validation is done according to [the URL standard](https://url.spec.whatwg.org).

-Codecs **MUST** provide an **OPTION** to set the default kind of resource identifier, and the default setting **MUST** be [IRI](https://tools.ietf.org/html/rfc3987).

 **Examples (in [CTE](cte-specification.md))**: